 In response to the NEC report, Senate Finance Committee Republicans April 12, 2012 released a "Dos and Don'ts of the Buffett Tax" fact sheet to make the case that the Buffett Rule would not have a net positive economic impact.

-Senator Sheldon Whitehouse (D-RI) introduced legislation (S.2059) that would apply the so-called “Buffett rule” that President Obama announced in his State of the Union.
-The Paying a Fair Share Act would apply a minimum 30% income tax rate for taxpayers with adjusted gross incomes above $1 million.
-The bill maintains current incentives for charitable giving, and would permit wealthy taxpayers to continue to receive a credit equal to the value of the charitable contributions deduction under the regular income tax.
+Senator Sheldon Whitehouse (D-RI) introduced legislation (S.2059) in 2012 that would have applied the so-called “Buffett rule” that President Obama announced in his annual State of the Union address that year.
+The Paying a Fair Share Act would have applied a minimum 30 percent income tax rate for taxpayers with adjusted gross incomes above $1 million.
+The bill would have maintained current incentives for charitable giving, and would have permitted wealthy taxpayers to continue to receive a credit equal to the value of the charitable contributions deduction under the regular income tax.
+The legislation was reintroduced March 22, 2012 as S. 2203.

 IS Letter on the Buffett Rule's Treatment of Charitable Giving